Delete search term

 System Description

 To run our numerical modeling tools and software, the Meteorology, Environment and Aviation group acquired and is maintaining a small, yet powerful computer cluster.
-The cluster, which we refer to as «Speedflyer», consists of four nodes, whereby two pairs are identical.
-In 2018, the first two nodes were acquired, to which in 2020 two more powerful nodes were added.
-The first pair of nodes from 2018 feature each two Intel Xeon Platinum 8164 processors with 26 CPU cores, 768 GB of RAM and 140 TB of storage, which resulted in a total of 104 usable CPU-Cores, 1536 GB of RAM and 220 TB of storage in RAID6 configuration.
-For the internodal communication high speed InfiniBand interfaces are used.
-The newer nodes that were added in 2020 each feature two AMD Epyc 7742 processors with 64 cores, 512 GB RAM and 48 TB of storage.
-With that, a total of 256 CPU cores are available for high performance tasks.
-With this setup the cluster proves time after time to be a valuable tool to shorten the time to result for complex simulation tasks, with the ability to run our simulations around the clock.
-Due to the team’s affinity to the Swiss mountains, the first two nodes of Speedflyer are named “Castor” and “Pollux”, named after the “twin” mountains located in the Monte Rosa massif in the Valais alps.
-The later added nodes were named “Weisshorn” and “Schwarzhorn”, which are two other distinctive peaks in the Grisons.
+The cluster consists of five nodes, whereby two pairs are identical.
+In 2018, the first two nodes were acquired, to which in 2020 and 2023 three more powerful nodes were added.
+The first pair of nodes from 2018 features each two Intel Xeon Platinum 8164 processors with a total of 52 CPU cores and 755 GB of RAM per node.
+All nodes share a common, parallelized BeeGFS file system and are connected via Rockport Network.
+Total storage is ~230TB.
+The newer pair of nodes that was added in 2020 each feature two AMD EPYC 7742 processors with a total of 128 cores and 1007 GB RAM per node.
+Finally, in 2023 a single node with 2 AMD EPYC 9474F processors with a total of 96 cores and 1470 GB was added.
+With this setup the cluster proves time after time to be a valuable tool for complex simulation tasks, with the ability to run our simulations around the clock.

 Speedflyer Applications